mguyard/SFDC-Task-Import/README.md

 > Found naive datetime 2023-10-16 13:36:54 on field last_modified_time

+You can also verify last update time with [this link](http://localhost:7042/meta)

 > [!TIP]
 >
-> If you have some issues, you can enable debugs during container creation by adding __-e "DEBUG=True"__
+> If you have some issues, you can enable debugs during container creation by adding __-e "DEBUG=True" -e "LOG_LEVEL=DEBUG"__

 ### 🤖 Running SFDC-Task-Import